 In addition to unpaid wages that might be owed to the worker, liquidated damages could be awarded under certain circumstances.
 When this occurs, the liquidated damages equal the amount of unpaid wages.
 An employer found liable for a violation of the Department of Labor's overtime rules could face a penalty of liquidated damages equal to the amount of unpaid overtime.

-Because Broward County does not have its own government agency to handle employment-related claims or enforce state wage and hour rules, employees must bring their claims either to the Federal Department of Labor or file a lawsuit in state court.
+Because Broward County does not have its own government agency to handle employment-related claims or enforce state wage and hour rules, employees must bring their claims either in Federal Court or file a lawsuit in state court.

-A worker often is expected to exhaust all administrative options before contacting a labor attorney and filing suit.
+A worker often is expected to exhaust all administrative options before contacting a Fort Lauderdale labor attorney and filing suit.
 These administrative processes vary depending on the type of complaint.
-After hearing the details of your case, your lawyer can tell you whether or not your case will be tried in State or Federal court.
+After hearing the details of your case, your Broward employment lawyer can tell you whether or not your case will be tried in State or Federal court.

 State courts hold jurisdiction for the majority of lawsuits related to employment law.
 An example of a case that could be tried in Federal court is an alleged violation of the Fair Labor Standards Act.
 Claims against an out-of-state or international business also are filed in Federal court.

 Defending a wage and hour lawsuit in Florida is tricky.
 We will help you understand your options and guide you through mediation or litigation.
-Broward labor lawyer David S. Tupler, P.A. represents clients involved in employment disputes in Hollywood and Fort Lauderdale.
+Broward County labor lawyer David S. Tupler, P.A. represents clients involved in employment disputes in Fort Lauderdale.
 Call us to schedule a no-obligation consultation today.